 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 False alarm!
-The soldiers simply want Joe to fix their handcuffs, and the pork-pie is completely forgotten by the Gargery guests.
-Pip is saved from his sister's wrath.
-This time.
+The soldiers just want Joe to fix their handcuffs, and everyone totally forgets about the pork-pie.
+Pip escapes his sister's wrath.

 Suddenly, Pip is feeling a little worried about his convict.
-It’s not everyday that you save the life of an escaped prisoner, only to have the prisoner’s life compromised once again.
-Pip doesn't want anyone messing with his very own convict.
-But he keeps his mouth shut.
+Sure, the convict was scary and all, but he was Pip's convict, and he doesn't want anyone messing with his very own convict.

 The men find two convicts fighting gladiator-style.
 Pip's convict is pulverizing the younger convict he had seen earlier that day.